ntblab/neuropipe-support/doc/tutorial_intro/tutorial.rst

 NeuroPipe is a sort of skeleton for fMRI analysis projects using FSL.
 To work with it, you download that skeleton, then flesh it out.

 First, log in to your UNIX terminal.
 If you're at Princeton, that means log in to rondo; look at `the access page on the rondo wiki`_ if you're not sure how.
+(Do not qrsh, otherwise you cannot retrieve files from github using curl).

 .. _`the access page on the rondo wiki`: http://cluster-wiki.pni.princeton.edu/dokuwiki/wiki:access